-The Australian Government has announced a total of \$2,407,000 (GST exclusive) for the Veterans and Community Grants Program for the 2020-21 financial year.
-Applications will be considered under two grant categories: Small Grants (up to a maximum of \$20,000 per grant) or Large Grants (from \$20,001 to a maximum of \$150,000).
+The Australian Government has announced a total of \$1,000,000 (GST exclusive) for the Supporting Younger Veterans Grants Program for the 2020-21 financial year.
+The total annual funding will be allocated through one annual funding round.
+The 2020-21 grant opportunity will consider applications under 2 grant categories: Small Grants (up to a maximum of \$50,000 per grant) or Large Grants (from \$50,001 to a maximum of \$150,000).

-You may only apply for one grant (one Small Grant application, or one Large Grant application), to maximise the number of organisations and communities benefiting from the program.
+You may only apply for one grant in this grant opportunity (one Small Grant application, or one Large Grant application) to maximise the organisations and communities benefiting from the program.